w3c/specberus/README.md

 - `source`: A `String` with the content to check.
 - `file`: A file system path to the content to check.
 - `profile`: A profile object which defines the validation.
 Required.
 See below.
-- `events`: An event sink which supports the same interface as the Node.js `EventEmitter`.
-Required.
-See below for the events that get generated.

 ### `extractMetadata(options)`